 A disadvantage of bioplastic is that (artificial) manure, pesticides and agricultural land are needed for production.
 Making fertilizer and pesticides costs energy and these products pollute the soil and water.
 There is less and less good agricultural land available worldwide that is needed for the production of food, wood, cotton, animal feed and bio fuels.

 In which bin do you throw a biobased plastic packaging?
 Various logos have been developed to help you with this.
 Compostable biobased plastic can be recognized by the Seedling logo or OK compost logo.
 Although these packages are industrially compostable, they are not allowed in the kitchen and garden waste bin!

 This seems contradictory, but the reason is that the bioplastic does not compost quickly enough.
 It is also not allowed to dispose it together with the plastic waste, because it has a different composition than ordinary plastic.
 Therefore, discard these packages with the residual waste.
 Do the same with plastic with no logo, but with the words compostable, biodegradable or biodegradable.
 Bioplastic is currently not recycled separately.
 On the other hand, the power plants are happy with it, because renewable material such as PLA gives a high energy value when it is burned.

-These logos give the impression that consumers can dispose of products from these materials in the GFT waste.
+These marks give the impression that consumers can dispose of products from these materials in the GFT waste.
 However, it is not the case because current composting installations have 2 weeks lead time, products with these logos require 12 weeks.

 Composting is an easy way to return organic waste to the soil.
 It improves the condition of the soil and promotes plant growth.
 Composting requires food and carbon, such as wood pellets, moisture (from waste) and oxygen.
 Together with the microorganisms present, these elements ensure that heat is created and the composting process is put into operation.